 Clothing with messages - Non-THA Group logos or images that are inappropriate or potentially offensive.

-Clinical Staff – At the time of hire all, direct patient care clinical staff are provided uniforms.
+Clinical Staff – At the time of hire all, direct patient care clinical staff, are provided uniforms.
 Clinical staff members are expected to wear uniforms at all times.
 When an employee leaves the organization, they are required to return the uniforms.

 If a clinical staff member prefers not to wear the uniform, khaki colored skirts, slacks, or shorts may be worn with a THA golf shirt issued in lieu of the uniforms.
 If shorts are worn they are to be walking shorts that come to the knee.
 This allowance is made for clinical staff only because of the type of work they perform in summertime climates.
 Clinical staff is required to wear slip-resistant footwear.
 Footwear should be clean, well-maintained and slip-resistant.
 In addition, all direct patient care providers of the organization are expected to wear official pictured identification badges, clearly visible on uniforms.